Looking4Cache/node-red-contrib-remote/README.md

 ## Version History

+Version 1.3.2:
+- Changed the method to get the installed node version.
+Thanks hardillb!

 Version 1.3.1:
 - Added timeout handling to the heartbeat function.
 - Catches errors when evaluating the title, body or sound of an notification.